Space, Geography, Interior Design – and everything in between

-There is more to interior design than ‘beautiful homes’.
+There is much more to interior design than a ‘beautiful home’.

-People tend to assume that interior design is how it is represented in magazines and glossy coffee table books.
-That is: celebrity features and high-end, expensive and stylish homes…shops…hotels.
+People tend to assume interior design is exclusively about high-end, expensive and stylish homes…shops…hotels.
+As seen on TV.

-This does not begin to cover the full remit of interior design as a discipline, a knowledge – or as a designed and lived experience.
+In fact, the main concern of interior design – as a profession, discipline and knowledge – is the human interaction with space.
+That is: space as a designed and lived experience.

-When I began my PhD in 1992 there was very little academic literature to draw from in the field of interior design.
+In 1992, when I started my PhD, there was very little academic literature to draw from within interior design.

-All of these established disciplines could draw from an existing body of knowledge to prove their existence, worth and position.
+These were all established disciplines and so they could draw from an existing body of knowledge to explore and develop their theories and position.

-With interior design I didn’t have that luxury.
+With interior design, I didn’t have that luxury.
+I had to find my own way.

-What did these writers know and where does it overlap with interior design?
+What did these writers know?
+How do they think about space…and where/how/ might that overlap with interior design?

-Where does one discipline begin and end?
+Where exactly does one discipline begin and end?
 And who says so?

 Where do I see interior design?

-A PhD is a long process of discovery; an enlightening, exhilarating, daunting – and challenging journey.
+A PhD is a long process of discovery.
+Yes, it is an enlightening and exhilarating.
+But it is also daunting and challenging.

 At first it seemed that anthropology would have all the answers.

-It deals with cultural norms and forms and is human-centred.
+Anthropology deals with cultural norms and forms, it is human-centred.
 But, somehow it did not quite gel.
+For me, there was something missing.

-The academic discipline that resonated with me most – was geography.
+Again and again, I returned to the academic discipline that resonated with me most: geography.

-Geography, has various strands and specialist areas that explores different ways of thinking about the land, the natural world, places and spaces – and people.
+There are many different strands within geography with specialist areas that offer different ways of thinking about the natural world, places and spaces – and people.

-The work of leading geographers such as: Yi-Fu Tuan and Anne Buttimer, David Seamon, Edward Relph truly inspired me – as an interior designer.
+As an interior designer, it was the work of leading geographers such as: Yi-Fu Tuan and Anne Buttimer, David Seamon, Edward Relph that truly excited and inspired me.

-Ultimately they are looking to understand the phenomenon of a meaningful, contextual and place-based experience.
+Ultimately they are looking at the phenomenon of meaningful, contextual and place-based experiences.

-Interior design is different from geography – but it also fits alongside, within, and overlaps in different ways.
+Interior design is different from geography.
+It is a practice – but it is also an academic discipline that fits alongside, within, and overlaps with geography in different ways.

-Being able to use established methodologies such as phenomenology draw from such wide-ranging literature gave me the impetus and confidence to position where I see interior design.
-That is: the realms and reaches of how people ‘experience’ interior design.
+For my PhD, being able to draw from established qualitative methodologies such as phenomenology and disciplines such as geography, gave me the impetus and confidence to position where I see interior design.
+That is: within the realms and reaches of how people ‘experience’ interiors as a lived and designed space.

 That is what learning is.
 You suddenly understand something you’ve understood all your life.
 But in a new way.